ZonD80/Kinokpk.com-releaser/Kinokpk.com_releaser_v.experimental/README.txt

 ------------------
 WARNING: No configuration files are written yet for xbtt at all or "use_xbt" parameter in cache_stats.
 Please edit them manually, clearing cache "system" after modification.
 Also, php scaper/announcer is disabled due incompatibility. (it need to be rewritten for xbtt for pure noob-admins)

+No configuration files are wiritten yet for privilege system.
+Please edit tables "privileges" and "classes" manually